 Dynamic network visualization methods explored

 The challenge of dynamic network visualization has kept academics and data scientists busy for years.
 We’ve covered why you should visualize networks before.
-But how do you give users the ability to filter and summarize time-based connected data without overwhelming them?
-What’s the clearest, most intuitive way to reveal how events unfold?
-What if the time element holds the insight that unlocks everything else?

 Time slices approach to dynamic network visualization

-The time bar lets users quickly spot how connected data evolves over time.
+The time bar lets users quickly spot how connected data evolves over time

-While building the time bar – our component for visualizing dynamic networks – we spent a lot of time appraising the existing time-based visualization options available.
-This blog post explores some of the most popular dynamic network visualization methods through time.
+Let’s explore some of the most popular dynamic network visualization methods.
 We’ll see how the time bar evolved, and what makes it so effective.
-We’ll also introduce the next generation in dynamic visualization: KronoGraph, the timeline visualization toolkit.
+We’ll also take a look at the next generation in dynamic visualization: KronoGraph, the timeline visualization toolkit.

 Approach 1: Small Multiples